gracemcken/BOOdle/README.md

 Bug | Status
 ----|-------
+Keyboard overflowed on smaller screen sizes| Resolved; placed each row of keys in a separate array,wrapped each row of keys in a div so they could be made responsive individually.
-Keyboard overflowed on smaller screen sizes| Resolved Keyboard disappeared during changes for responsiveness | Resolved Favicon would not show on live site | Resolved
+Keyboard disappeared during changes for responsiveness | Resolved; CSS error.
+Favicon would not show on live site | Resolved; link was not placed in the header.
-Win message showing incorrectly behind tiles | Resolved Page refreshed before button was clicked | Resolved Keys squished too much on smaller screens | Resolved After game over appears, user can still erase letters and continue trying new words in the last row | Unresolved (Part of me likes this bug as it's nice for those who get frustrated easily.
+Win message showing incorrectly behind tiles | Resolved, added z-index.
+Page refreshed before button was clicked | Resolved; when adding event listener, removed () after function.
+Keys squished too much on smaller screens | Resolved; added height reduction in media queries.
+After game over appears, user can still erase letters and continue trying new words in the last row | Unresolved (Part of me likes this bug as it's nice for those who get frustrated easily.
 Like me for example.)
+JSHint error showing togglePlay() being unused as was being called in index.html file |

 ## Known Issues
 - On smaller screen sizes, the keyboard becomes slightly more squished.
 I attempted to fix this to the best of my ability but I feel this is still an issue.